 Research capacity development

 Research prioritised by low-income countries themselves can solve local problems and contribute to poverty reduction and sustainable development.
-Swedish research support has a long tradition and stands on three legs; capacity building, support to research organisations and support to innovation.
+Swedish research support has a long tradition and stands on three legs; capacity development, support to research organisations and support to innovation.
 These collaborations support the countries' efforts to achieve the Sustainable Development Goals.

 SLU’s involvement